Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Product roundups with affiliate links

-• Comparison tables that direct users to merchants
+• Comparison tables that route readers to merchants

 Editorial Content

-Editorial content is produced under editorial standards without commercial influence over the story’s conclusions, ranking, or factual claims.
-It may still mention products, companies, or services, but it should not be shaped by payment or commissions.
+Editorial content is produced under editorial standards without commercial influence over conclusions, factual claims, or rankings.
+It may mention products, brands, or services, but those mentions should not be shaped by sponsorship payment or referral commissions.

 Examples include: